Top 10 Most Famous People

 Da Vinci was also a pretty good painter.

 Number of books: c.
 1 million

 The man with the lion’s share of the percentage of votes for greatest writer in English or any language in human history is sure to be the source for quite a few words and phrases now common in his native language.
-A good 50% of common English phrases come from the King James Bible, and possibly 30% of the rest come from the Bard.
-If you’ve ever said, “It’s all Greek to me;” “food for the gods;” “all that glitters is not gold;” “a sorry sight;” “dead as a doornail;” “come what may;” “with one fell swoop;” or “all’s well that ends well;” then “by Jove” you’re quoting Shakespeare.
+A good 50 percent of common English phrases come from the King James Bible, and possibly 30 percent of the rest come from the Bard.
+If you’ve ever said, “It’s all Greek to me;” “food for the gods;” “all that glitters is not gold;” “a sorry sight;” “dead as a doornail;” “come what may;” “with one fell swoop;” or “all’s well that ends well;” then “by Jove” you’re quoting Willie Shakes.

 Egil Aarvik, of the Committee for the Nobel Prize, once said that Shakespeare would have been the only person in history to win more than one prize for his literature.
 There is no rule against this, and had he lived into the 20th Century, his plays would have certainly deserved one, but his sonnets alone are worth the bodies of work for which other laureates have been honored.
 What is the most famous quote in all of English literature?
 Probably “to be or not to be.”